prs-eth/U-TILISE/README.md

    python ./toolbox/EarthNet2021_npz2hdf5.py --root_source <data_directory> --root_dest <output_directory> --split ood
    ```

-   Ensure to replace `data_directory` with the root directory where you have saved your downloaded data and `output_directory` with
+   Replace `data_directory` with the root directory where you have saved your downloaded data and `output_directory` with
    your preferred destination for the HDF5 files.

    Upon executing the above commands, you should find the following HDF5 files in `output_directory`: